Darktechie-programmer/ImageCompressorGUI_Application/Image_Compressor_GUI_Application/README.md

 Learn from youtube

-* you can compress the image without lossing the quality..
+* you can compress the image without losing the quality..